How to Participate

-No. You will be donating your portrait to the victim’s family.
-We are strictly enforcing that no profit is to be made from the sale of these portraits.
+No. All portraits are donated to the victim’s family.
+We also strictly enforce that no profit is to be made from the sale of these portraits.

 Can I post my portrait on social media?

-Yes.
-Feel free to tweet, facebook, etc the portrait you made.
-This will help increase public awareness regarding gun violence in this country.
+Yes – definitely!
+Feel free to share your work on Facebook, Instagram, etc. This will help increase public awareness regarding gun violence in this country.